alangunning/doc-ai-analysis-starter/README.md

 ```

 Embeddings are fetched from the GitHub Models API using
 `openai/text-embedding-3-small` by default.
+Override the model with
+`EMBED_MODEL`.
 The script sends a POST request to
 `https://models.github.ai/inference/embeddings` with your `GITHUB_TOKEN` and
 writes the returned float vectors to `<name>.embedding.json` files in the same
 directory as each Markdown document.